=This post is sponsored by the National Peanut Board.

 Again, feeding babies is a highly individual process.
 What works for us may or may not work for you or someone else you love, so it’s important to follow your baby’s developmental and readiness cues and feed peanut butter to baby in appropriate forms, and in a way that makes you feel comfortable.

-If you’re looking for how to feed peanut butter to baby, here are eight of our favorite ways to introduce peanut-containing foods to an infant.
+Here are eight of our favorite ways to introduce peanut-containing foods to an infant.

 Puree.
 The easier the better at our house.
 Oh, you too?
 We’re on the same page mama!
 Mix your babe’s favorite fruit or veggie puree with peanut butter powder.
 If you’re introducing peanut butter to the early eater, purees make a seamless and safe method.
 If you’re doing baby led weaning approach or have an independent eater, dip your baby feeding spoon into the puree and offer it to baby.